tlevine/dada.pink/disseminate/tu-delft.rst

   * Final PDF
   * Paper copy of my transcript
   * Details about where to send the package
-* Print and mail the whole package.
+* Print out the whole package

+Mail the package to

+    | International Office
+    | Delft University of Technology
+    | Jaffalaan 9A
+    | 2628 BX Delft
+    | The Netherlands

 How to
 ===========